bdoolaeghe/event-sourcing-workshop/workshop5-projections.md

 ```
 When a payment occurs, the statistics *total incomes* is updated with the new payment.

-On the read side, check out the `showStatistics` of the `ConferenceCommandHandler`:
+On the read side, check out the `showStatistics` command of the `ConferenceCommandHandler`:

 ```
     @Command